ejrgit/commonknowhow/README.md

 The idea is for information which usually sits in silos waiting for people to make connections to have an AI assistant find and suggest these.
 It can be used across formal and informal information sources, with the creators consent.

+Using textual analysis hot topics, problematic process and best practice can be highlighted.

 All messaging types and data stores are potentially in scope.